srapacchi/openrecon-template/README.md

 The puropose is to build the `i2i` demo provided by Siemens for the SDK on https://www.magnetom.net, using a single build script, without any modification.

-For later developments, the first step of a new OpenRecon project it to create a new repo based on this `openrecon-template`, then modify the `app` dir (or any other dir), to finnaly call the building process
+For later developments, the first step of a new OpenRecon project it to create a new repo based on this `openrecon-template`, then modify the `app` dir (or any other dir), to finnaly call the building process.

 # Requirement